 The primary basics:

-– you need to consider the path of both wheels individually, going around … Continue reading
+– you need to consider the path of both wheels individually, … Continue reading

 Note from the Editor: We’re not sure if evdog was a professional photographer in a past life, but lucky for us he is not only an outstanding photographer but as well an amazing mountain biker.
 Enjoy the read and eye candy that Evan brings to the imtbtrails plate!
 Enjoy! ~ imtbtrails

 Thanks to Dell as well for setting this trip up!
-We had been going to Sedona a lot the last few years but it has turned into a … Continue reading
+We had been going to Sedona a lot the last few years but it has turned … Continue reading

 Wide rims is one of the hottest trends happening in mtb, and to keep with my pragmatic stance of being grounded with facts, I wanted to eliminate any doubt in statements so this has been many months in the making, giving me more opportunities to actually experience riding a few different sets, such as the Ibis 941 and Roval Traverse Fattie SL.

-The tire profile/shape for a typical 2.2″ mtb tire has its ideal shape on … Continue reading
+The tire profile/shape for a typical 2.2″ mtb tire has its ideal … Continue reading